HRH AOR VI – Hafan Y Mor, Pwllheli (Thurs/Fri 8/9th March 2018)

 Hand of Dimes came a close second to Night Ranger, and join Blood Red Saints, The Idol Dead, and Aaron Buchanan and The Cult Classics as the stand out acts of AOR VI.

 I’m hopeful that the guys at HRH will come up trumps next year and deliver the goods as an AOR festival.
 To many bands were either not AOR or were on the wrong stage (especially Midnite City and Degreed).
 On the way home, we talked about this in detail, and Styx would be the choice.
 One of the few bands that can still cut it and matches the high standard of Night Ranger.

-There was a spare slot for Sat night after Jack Russell’s Great White pulled out a couple of weeks back.
-It was to be filled by The Quireboys.
-Is this the third year running for them?
-I’ve heard on the grapevine that Spike hires a caravan for him and the band, over in Criccieth the same weekend as HRH AOR, and he is on permanent ‘on-call’ should the need arise.
-Its true I tell ya!
+There was a spare slot going on Sat night after Jack Russell’s Great White pulled out a couple of weeks ago.
+I’ve heard on the grapevine that Spike books a caravan for him and the gang the same weekend as HRH AOR over in Criccieth.
+He is ‘on-call’ for the whole weekend.
+Its true I tell ya!!